MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cordova.md

     As a reminder, these keys are generated for you when you created your CodePush app via the CLI.
 If you need to retrieve them, you can simply run `appcenter codepush deployment list -a <ownerName>/<appName>`, and grab the key for the specific deployment you want to use (e.g. `Staging`, `Production`).

     > [!IMPORTANT]
-    > We [recommend](./cli.md#app-management) creating a separate CodePush app for iOS and Android, which is why the above sample illustrates declaring seperate keys for Android and iOS.
+    > We [recommend](./cli.md#app-management) creating a separate CodePush app for iOS and Android, which is why the above sample illustrates declaring separate keys for Android and iOS.
 If you're only developing for a single platform, then you only need to specify the deployment key for either Android or iOS, so you don't need to add the additional `<platform>` element as illustrated above.*

 2. If you're using an `<access origin="*" />` element in your `config.xml` file, then your app is already allowed to communicate with the CodePush servers and you can safely skip this step.
 Otherwise, add the following additional `<access />` elements: